01-edu/public/subjects/devops/file-struct/README.md

 my_folder
 ```

-In this exercise you wil use the command `tree` to see the file structure as in the example bellow. `tree` is a recursive directory listing program that produces a depth-indented listing of files.
+In this exercise you wil use the command `tree` to see the file structure as in the example below. `tree` is a recursive directory listing program that produces a depth-indented listing of files.
 With no arguments, `tree` lists the files in the current directory.

 You will also need to use the `tar` command which helps to create, extract, and list archive contents.
-You can find more about the command in the link bellow.
+You can find more about the command in the link below.

 > You have to use Man or Google to know more about commands flags, in order to solve this exercise!
 > Google and Man will be your friends!